Key takeaways

 Communication and responsiveness

 As a property manager, you know your work is much more than a 9-to-5 job.
-In fact, you may find yourself the primary point of contact for resident emergencies at any time of the day or night.
+You may find yourself the primary point of contact for resident emergencies at any time of the day or night.

-Given that, providing clear communication and having quick response times are a must.
-To streamline interaction, consider investing in an online portal that facilitates communication between you, staff, and residents.
+Given that, clear communication and quick response times are essential.
+To streamline interaction, consider investing in an online portal facilitating communication between you, staff, and residents.

-Pro-tip: Incorporating more property technology into your building procedures will appeal to a wider range of prospective residents.
-Millennials and Gen Zers dominate the rental market — and they expect the convenience technology provides.
-What’s more, if your property is more technologically advanced, you may attract more applicants for any open property management positions.
+Pro tip: Incorporating more property technology into your building procedures will appeal to a wider range of prospective residents.
+Millennials and Gen Zers dominate the rental market, and they expect the convenience technology provides.
+Moreover, if your property is more technologically advanced, you may attract more applicants to interview for any open property management positions.

 Financial literacy & successful property management

-Your residents invest a ton of money into your property — don’t make them regret it!
+Your residents invest a lot of money into your property — don’t make them regret it!
 After all, as a property manager, you run a multimillion-dollar business.
-And keeping your finances straight is essential in order to keep your business running smoothly.
+And keeping your finances straight is essential to keep your business running smoothly.

-So, you must create a detailed property management budget and stick to it.
+So, you must create and stick to a detailed property management budget.
 While the most successful property managers establish yearly budgets, you should leave wiggle room for unexpected expenses.

 Your property management budget should include the following: